Skip to content

 Transfer Fee

-Most franchisees require a Franchisee to pay a Transfer fee if the Franchisee wants to sell the franchise.
-This fee can be calculated as either a one-off amount, or a percentage of the sale price.
-Franchisors will generally charge this fee irrespective of whether the incoming franchisee is finally approved, as the cost generally relates to the expense of assessing the incoming franchisee’s suitability.
+Most franchises require you to pay a transfer fee when selling the business.
+This fee can be calculated as either a one-off amount or a percentage of the sale price.
+Franchisors typically impose this fee regardless of whether the incoming franchisee is finally approved.
+This is because the cost generally relates to the expense of assessing their suitability.

 Register for our free webinars